(Times are preliminary so please check back for updates and changes. Details will be added as they are confirmed.)

 8:15 am | Morning Exercise (Optional)

-Please join us for a well-rounded 1-hour all-levels flow yoga class.
-This session will incorporate light meditation and breathing techniques, as well as posture sequences to increase strength, flexibility, and balance.
-Enjoy some well-needed stretching and relaxation!
-All experience levels welcome
+Please join us for a 30-minutes of all-levels flow yoga class.
+Let by Wendy Chuah '09, this session will incorporate light meditation and breathing techniques, as well as posture sequences to increase strength, flexibility, balance, and relaxation.
+All experience levels welcome.

 9:00 am | Welcome Remarks